 This parenting style often leads to kids watching inappropriate movies or playing age-inappropriate video games.
 This parent might allow and/or use excessive profanity or use drugs with/in front of them.

-The result of which is they may have a harder time finding a consistent job.
+The result of this is they may have a harder time finding a consistent job.
 They may also have a high sense of entitlement since they grew up getting to have and do whatever they wanted with little to no consequences for their actions and choices.
-So this style too, while perhaps marginally better than the authoritarian style also has plenty of poor parenting examples.

 The neglectful parent is selfish.